fsantanna/dceu/doc/manual.md

 ```
 -->

-## Variables, Declarations and Assignments
+## Declarations and Assignments

-Regardless of being dynamically typed, all variables in Ceu must be declared
+All variables in Ceu must be declared before use:
-before use:

 ```
 Val : `val´ ID [TAG] [`=´ Expr]         ;; constants
 Var : `var´ ID [TAG] [`=´ Expr]         ;; variables
-Spc : `...´ | `err´ | `evt´             ;; special variables
 ```

+The optional initialization expression assigns an initial value to the
+variable, which is set to `nil` otherwise.

 The difference between `val` and `var` is that a `val` is immutable, while a
 `var` declaration can be modified by further `set` statements: